EphemeralSpace/docs/src/design/masks/crew/blessed.md

 ## Abilities

-If the Blessed is killed by someone of their own troupe, their murderer will receive a popup informing them that they have gone against divine will, and that they will suddenly die, forcibly committing suicide, in 5 minutes.
+If the Blessed is killed by someone of their own troupe, their murderer will receive a UI quickdialog popup (not just popup text) informing them that they have gone against divine will, and that they will suddenly die, forcibly committing suicide, in 5 minutes.

 ## Gameplay